 - What do I need to know about the deductible in my policy?

-The deductible is the amount that the vehicle owner needs to pay before the insurance company can honour a valid claim.
+The deductible is the amount that the vehicle owner needs to pay before the Janitorial Cleaning Services Insurance company can honour a valid claim.
 There are two parts to the deductible – compulsory and voluntary.
 The compulsory value is determined by the IRDAI.
 The voluntary value can be set by you; the higher the voluntary deductible, the lower your insurance premium.
 However, make sure to do your calculations properly before selecting the deductible.

 - Are there any exclusions to my two-wheeler insurance plan?